-A linear relation was found between the VOI-based and parametric-based K_i values both for 68Ga-DOTATOC and 68Ga-DOTATATE.
-The relations between the VOI-based (NLR) and parametric-based (BFM and Patlak) K_i values for 68Ga-DOTATOC and 68Ga-DOTATATE are shown in Figure 1.
-Pearson correlation coefficients, Deming regression slope and bias for the VOI (NLR) and parametric based (BFM and Patlak) K_i are listed in Table 1.
-For both tracers, the Pearson correlation coefficient was higher for BFM than for Patlak, the slope of regression line was higher for BFM than for Patlak (Table 1) and no significant bias was found for either parametric method or tracer.
+A linear relation was found between the VOI-based and parametric-based $K_i$ values for both Ga-DOTATOC and Ga-DOTATATE.
+The relations between the VOI-based (NLR) and parametric-based (BFM and Patlak) $K_i$ values for Ga-DOTATOC and Ga-DOTATATE are shown in Figure 1.
+Pearson correlation coefficients, Deming regression slope, and bias for the VOI- (NLR) and parametric-based (BFM and Patlak) $K_i$ are listed in Table 1.
+For both tracers, the Pearson correlation coefficient was higher for BFM than for Patlak, the slope of regression line was higher for BFM than for Patlak (Table 1), and no significant bias was found for either parametric method or tracer.

-Parametric K_i values determined by BFM and Patlak for 68Ga-DOTATOC and 68Ga-DOTATATE are illustrated in Figures 2A and 2B, respectively.
-The Pearson correlation coefficient between BFM and Patlak Ki-values was 0.99 for 68Ga-DOTATOC and 0.98 for 68Ga-DOTATATE.
-The Deming regression line slope between BFM and Patlak Ki-values was 0.88 for 68Ga-DOTATOC and 0.85 for 68Ga-DOTATATE.
-The bias from the Bland-Altman plots were 0.01 (95%)

-confidence interval= -0.05 to 0.03) and 0.01 (95% confidence interval= -0.08 to 0.06) for 68Ga-DOTATOC and 68Ga-DOTATATE, respectively.
+Parametric $K_i$ values determined by BFM and Patlak for Ga-DOTATOC and Ga-DOTATATE are illustrated in Figures 2A and 2B, respectively.
+The Pearson correlation coefficient between BFM and Patlak Ki values was 0.99 for Ga-DOTATOC and 0.98 for Ga-DOTATATE.
+The Deming regression line slope between BFM and Patlak Ki values was 0.88 for Ga-DOTATOC and 0.85 for Ga-DOTATATE.
+The bias from the Bland-Altman plots was 0.01 (95% confidence interval, -0.05 to 0.03) and 0.01 (95% confidence interval, -0.08 to 0.06) for Ga-DOTATOC and Ga-DOTATATE, respectively.